 There are lots of medical issues that people worry about once they become pregnant.
 Be sure to ask your doctor about them.
 Some questions may be about things your friends or family members have told you like:

-- Having a baby after 35- Most mothers 35 and older have healthy babies, but some older women have a higher risk of miscarriages, high blood pressure, diabetes, and Down syndrome.
-It’s important for all women, including those over 35 to keep regular appointments with their doctor during pregnancy in order to monitor their health.
+- Having a baby after 35.
+About 11 percent of babies born in the U.S. each year have moms over the age of 35.
+Most mothers 35 and older have healthy babies, but some older women have a higher risk of miscarriages, high blood pressure, diabetes, and Down syndrome.
+It’s important for all women — including those over 35 — to keep regular appointments with their doctor during pregnancy in order to monitor their health.

-- Preeclampsia- after 20 weeks of pregnancy, but sometimes earlier, some pregnant women have severe high blood pressure (hypertension).
+- Preeclampsia.
+After 20 weeks of pregnancy — but sometimes earlier — some pregnant women have severe high blood pressure (hypertension).
 This condition is known as preeclampsia and can be mild or severe.
-Signs of severe preeclampsia may include sudden and rapid weight gain, blurred vision, severe headaches, nausea and vomiting, intense pain in the upper right abdomen.
+Signs of severe preeclampsia may include sudden and rapid weight gain, blurred vision, severe headaches, nausea and vomiting, and/or intense pain in the upper right abdomen.
 The most common treatment for preeclampsia is to deliver the baby if it is safe to do so.
 If the baby has not developed far enough, the mother may be placed on bed rest.
 There is no proven way to prevent preeclampsia.

 For most couples, sex is an important, special part of their relationship.
 Having sex will not hurt your baby, unless you have been told otherwise by your doctor.

 During pregnancy, there are usually changes in your interest in having sex and the pleasure you and your partner get from sex.
-Being tired, nausea, vomiting, changes in body shape, and fear of hurting the baby are all things that affect how couples feel about sex during pregnancy.
+Nausea, fatigue, vomiting, changes in body shape, and fear of hurting the baby are all things that affect how couples feel about sex during pregnancy.